rixmape/biasx-experiment/README.md

-# BiasX Framework
+# BiasX Experiment

-A framework for conducting machine learning experiments focused on analyzing fairness and bias in facial recognition models.
+An experimental framework for conducting machine learning experiments focused on analyzing fairness and bias in facial recognition models.

 ## Core Features